-Source: Own illustration.
-Map (a) is based on data from the PINETI-3 project of the German Environment Agency.
-Data for trends (b) are taken from the air quality database of the German Environment Agency (www.env-it.de/stationen/public/open.do), which includes about 2/3 of NH3 measurement sites in Germany.
+Source: air quality database of the German Env.
+Agency (2022).
+Refer to www.env-it.de/stationen/public/open.do), which includes about 2/3 of NH3 measurement sites in Germany.

-Evaluation of the in-situ measurements confirms the evidence from the model (Figure 12b) that the Critical Level of 1 μ g m-3 is exceeded regularly at most sites, even at those in remote locations.
+Evaluation of the in-situ measurements confirms the evidence from the model (Figure 12a) that the Critical Level of 1 μ g m-3 is exceeded regularly at most sites, even at those in remote locations.
 The Critical Level of 3 μ g m-3 is exceeded occasionally, strongly depending on the region.
 Measurements over the last decade reveal that NH3 concentrations have been overall slightly increasing as it has been reported for other countries in Europe as well.
 One reason is the relative increase of NH3 emissions compared to those of nitrogen oxides (NO_x) and sulfur dioxide (SO2).
-Since the latter two act as acids in the atmosphere, their relative depletion shifts the gas to-particulate phase equilibrium to gas phase NH3.
+Since the latter two act as acids in the atmosphere, their relative depletion shifts the gas toparticulate phase equilibrium to gas phase NH3.